Cyclic compound: Inorganic cyclic compounds

 Inorganic atoms form cyclic compounds as well.
 Examples include sulfur (e.g., cyclooctasulfur S8), sulfur and nitrogen (e.g., trithiazyl trichloride (NSCl)3), silicon (e.g., cyclopentasilane (SiH2)5), silicon and oxygen (e.g., hexamethylcyclotrisiloxane [(CH3)2SiO]3), phosphorus and nitrogen (e.g., hexachlorophosphazene (NPCl2)3), phosphorus and oxygen (e.g., sodium metaphosphate Na3(PO2)3), boron and oxygen (e.g., sodium metaborate Na3(BO2)3), boron and nitrogen (e.g., borazine (BN)3H6), nitrogen (e.g., pentazole N5H).
 When carbon in benzene is "replaced" by other elements, e.g., as in borabenzene, silabenzene, germanabenzene, stannabenzene, and phosphorine, aromaticity is retained, and so aromatic inorganic cyclic compounds are also known and well-characterized.

 Heterocyclic compounds

 A heterocyclic compound is a cyclic compound that has atoms of at least two different elements as members of its ring(s).
 Cyclic compounds that have both carbon and non-carbon atoms present are heterocyclic carbon compounds, and the name refers to inorganic cyclic compounds as well (e.g., siloxanes, which contain only silicon and oxygen in the rings, and borazines, which contain only boron and nitrogen in the rings).
 Hantzsch–Widman nomenclature is recommended by the IUPAC for naming heterocycles, but many common names remain in regular use.

 Macrocycles

+From the perspectives of conformational freedom and reactivity, rings in carbon compounds can viewed as containing: